-In many states, being convicted of certain crimes disqualifies a voter for some period of time.
-Accordingly, most states require courts or corrections departments to file regular reports with the state's chief election official listing all disenfranchising convictions.
-However, since many states restore voting rights upon release from incarceration or completion of sentence (parole and/or probation, and in some states, payment of fines, fees, and restitution), it is best practice to make sure that this information is transmitted to the state's chief election official as well.
+In many states, being convicted of certain crimes disqualifies a voter from voting for some period of time.
+Accordingly, most states require courts or corrections departments to file regular reports with the state's chief election official, listing all disenfranchising convictions.
+However, since many states restore voting rights upon release from incarceration or completion of sentence (parole and/or probation, and in some states, payment of fines, fees, and restitution), it is best practice to make sure that this restoration information is also transmitted to the state's chief election official.